Balancingrock/SecureSockets/README.md

 SecureSockets is distributed as a SPM package.
 But it depends on the openSSL libraries.
 Therefore before attempting to install or use SecureSockets ___first___ install the openSSL libaries as detailed below.

-Note that the openSSL files are modified in the instructions below, so an existing openSSL cannot be used!
+Note that the openSSL files are modified in the instructions below, so an existing openSSL install cannot be used!

 Once the openSSL libaries are available (in the default location in `/usr/local`) then proceed with the following steps to install SecureSockets.